chintal/tendril/doc/userdoc/userinstall.rst

             checkoutmanager co

+ 5. (WIP) Create links to your Organization's central Tendril instance's filesystems where appropriate.

- 5. (Optional) Create a 'full' local tendril installation, detaching your copy from requiring the central tendril installation to be accessible on the network.
+ 6. (Optional) Create a 'full' local tendril installation, detaching your copy from requiring the central tendril installation to be accessible on the network.

         .. warning:: Real synchronization is not implemented yet.
 While some parts of tendril